 When comparing Google Keep vs Trello, the Slant community recommends Trello for most people.
-In the question“What is the best cross-platform to-do list app?”
-Trello is ranked 1st while Google Keep is ranked 6th.
+In the question“What are the best cross-platform to do list apps?”
+Trello is ranked 1st while Google Keep is ranked 8th.
 The most important reason people chose Trello is:

 There are two primary columns: the board is shown on the left and all the other controls on the right.
 The main means of interaction is dragging and dropping to-do cards into the various lists.
 The board structure is very customizable, and includes a variety of features that help along the way: color-coding, due dates, card images, checklists with a graphics bar that allows following progress easily, and card aging for cards that haven’t been touched in a long time.

 Ranked in these QuestionsQuestion Ranking

 1-step to take a note on Android: tap 'take a note'.

 Web version: cursor is on the note itself.

 The focus on a minimal interface makes everything fast to use on both web and mobile.
 This comes in handy for when a note needs to be jotted down quickly, as there is little to no load times or faffing about trying to get to a space where the note can finally be recorded.

 Pro Unlimited and seamless sync across all Google connected devices, from mobile to desktop

 When a mobile device isn't in use, Google Keep can be accessed as a Chrome app or as a website.
 Basically, no matter the device being used or the OS on it, there is always a way to access the app.
 There is also no limitation to how many devices this can be done with, freeing up the user to always have access.